CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab7.1.md

     ![](../media/Lab_7.29.png)

-3. With the **Line chart visual selected,** from the **Visualization** section select **Format visual icon -> General.**
+3. With the **Line chart visual selected,** from the **Visualization** section select **Format visual icon -> General**.
 4. Expand **Title** section.
-5. Set **Title** text to **Sales over time.**
+5. Set **Title** text to **Sales over time**.
 6. Expand **Effects** section.
-7. Use **Background** slider to set it to **Off.**
+7. Use **Background** slider to set it to **Off**.

     ![](../media/Lab_7.30.png)

-8. From the **Visualization** section select **Format visual icon -> Visual.**
+8. From the **Visualization** section select **Format visual icon -> Visual**.
 9. Expand **Lines** section.
 10. Expand **Colors** section.
 11. Set **Wingtip Toys** color to **#004753**
 12. Set **Tailspin Toys** color to **#F17925**
-13. Resize the **visual** and move it to the **top right box as shown in the screenshot.**
+13. Resize the **visual** and move it to the **top right box as shown in the screenshot**.
-14. Scroll to the right on the visual and **notice we have data through April 2023.**
+14. Scroll to the right on the visual and **notice we have data through April 2023**.

     ![](../media/Lab_7.31.png)

-15. Let’s save the report, from the menu select **File -> Save.**
+15. Let’s save the report, from the menu select **File -> Save**.
 As mentioned earlier, we will not build all the visuals in this lab.
 At your leisure, feel free to build more visuals.

 ### <a name="_toc152166245"></a>Task 10: Add new data to simulate Direct Lake Mode

 Typically, in Import mode, once data in the source is refreshed, we need to refresh the Power BI model after which the data in the report is updated.
-With Direct Query mode, once data is refreshed in source, it is available in Power BI report.
+With Direct Query mode, once data is refreshed in the source, it is available in the Power BI report.
 However direct query mode is typically slow.
 To solve this problem, Microsoft Fabric has introduced Direct Lake mode.
 Direct Lake is a fast path to load the data from the lake straight into the Power BI engine, ready for analysis.
 Let’s explore this.
 In a real scenario, data is updated at the source.
 Since we are in a training environment, we will simulate this by connecting it to a parquet file with data for May 2023.

 1. Select **FAIAD_<username>**  from the left menu bar to navigate to workspace home.